 No one goes to work expecting to come home with injuries – or not to come home at all.
 Yet thousands of people visit emergency rooms every year because of work-related injuries and illnesses.
 Some workplace injuries are accidents, where no one is really to blame.
 Others stem from acts of negligence, such as an employer improperly training employees or failing to maintain the premises.
-After a serious work-related injury, come to Henshaw & Henry, PC to talk to a San Jose work injury attorney.
+After a serious work-related injury, come to Henshaw Law Office to talk to a San Jose work injury attorney.
 You may have a personal injury claim on your hands.

 The workers’ compensation system exists to ease the economic burden of a workplace injury.
 It also exists to provide a measure of job security to an injured worker.
 However, workers’ compensation benefits are limited in scope and rarely cover the full cost of a workplace injury.
 In some cases, an injured employee may need to consider additional legal remedies beyond workers’ compensation to fully recover from a workplace injury.
 Filing for workers’ compensation may exclude the possibility of securing additional compensation like punitive damages, so any injured employee should consider his or her options carefully and consult with an attorney before making any decisions about recovery.

 If an injured employee’s supervisor, manager, or employer was negligent in any way that contributed to the employee’s injury, the employee may have grounds for a personal injury claim against the responsible party.
 For example, an employee notifies his supervisor of a dangerous element or code violation on a construction site and the supervisor acknowledges the complaint but does not take any action to address it or prevent injuries.
 The next day, another employee sustains a severe injury from the hazard.
 In this situation, the supervisor was negligent because he or she knew about the hazard, yet did nothing to correct it or prevent injuries.